taylorcjohn/hpa/README.notoc.md

 Find rational approximations and other matches to floating point values

-The name "high precision approximation" is a deliberate apparent oxymoron - it only works well with high internal precision even though the intention is approximation...
+The name "high precision approximation" is a deliberate oxymoron - it only works well with high internal precision even though the intention is approximation...

 ### Rationale